 Make the toppings

-Bake for about 20-30 minutes until the onions are slightly caramelized on the surface, and the dough is browned below.
+- Transfer ladenia from the pizza peel to the pizza stone in the oven.ย Bake for about 20-30 minutes until the onions are slightly caramelized on the surface, and the dough is browned below.ย

 Notes

-• Open the dough with your fingers to cover the baking sheet.
-Create a ½ inch (1.5 cm) thicker border of dough.
+- Open the dough with your fingers to cover the baking sheet.
+Create a ยฝ inch (1.5 cm) thicker border of dough.
 Drain the liquids and add the tomatoes and onions on top.
 Spread evenly.

 Nutrition